 Alongside with other SAIs of European Union (EU) countries, the National Audit Office is a member of the EU SAIs Contact Committee.
 It is an autonomous, independent, and non-political assembly of the Heads of EU Supreme Audit Institutions and the European Court of Auditors.
 It discusses and addresses EU-related issues of common interest.

-The National Audit Office participates in the activities of the Contact Committee Networks of the Fiscal Policy Audit and the Lisbon/Europe 2020 Strategy Audit as well as the Task Force on the European Banking Union.
-It also contributes to the development of compendiums produced by the European Court of Auditors on different topics – Youth unemployment and the integration of young people into the labour market (2018), Public health (2019), Cybersecurity (2020), Response to COVID-19 pandemic (2021).
+The National Audit Office participates in the activities of the Contact Committee Network of the Fiscal Policy Audit and RRF-related SAI cooperation at auditors‘/working level.
+It also contributes to the development of compendiums produced by the European Court of Auditors on different topics.